isaac-sim/IsaacLab/docs/source/refs/faq.rst

 - **Modularity**: It is possible to easily add new environments, sensors, and tasks.
 It is also possible to easily swap out different components to suit the needs of the user.
-- **Agility**: While still dependant on Isaac Sim, the framework includes pre-release features that are not yet available in Isaac Sim.
+- **Agility**: While still dependent on Isaac Sim, the framework includes pre-release features that are not yet available in Isaac Sim.
 This allows the framework to be more agile and adapt to the changing needs of the community.
 - **Openness**: The framework is designed to be open-sourced.
 This makes it possible to easily